 The Player section shows the active players.
 The first entry shows the complete amount of (registered) players that played your mod via Spine.
 The other two entries show how many players played during the last 24 hours and the last 7 days, so they show the recent activity.

-The Play Times statistics show the minimum, maximum, average and medium time your players played your mod.
+The Play Times statistics show the minimum, maximum, average and medium time your players played your project.
 Additionally you can see the same stats for the sessions.
 A session is from one game start to the moment the game is shutdown.
-Short sessions for a bigger mod might be caused by some crash or other problems in the mod.
+Short sessions for a bigger project might be caused by some crash or other problems in the project.

-For mods that include achievements you will be able to see minimum, maximum, average and median time until the achievements have been unlocked.
+For projects that include achievements you will be able to see minimum, maximum, average and median time until the achievements have been unlocked.

-In this tab you can configure the achievements of your mod and upload icons for them.
+In this tab you can configure the achievements of your project and upload icons for them.

 Read more about how to add achievements here.

-In this tab you can configure leaderboards for your mod.
+In this tab you can configure leaderboards for your project.

 Read more about how to add scores here.

-If your mod supports custom statistics, you can have a look into the results here.
+If your project supports custom statistics, you can have a look into the results here.